Teichm\"uller polynomials of fibered alternating links: Introduction

 Even though the Alexander and Teichm\"uller polynomials are invariants of flow equivalence classes, they can be computed from a single monodromy.
 Thought of as invariants of a pseudo-Anosov mapping class $(S,\psi)$, these polynomials give subtle information that goes beyond the information contained in the characteristic polynomials of the induced action of $\psi$ on the first homology of $S$ or the edge space of a $\psi$-invariant train track $\tau\subset S$, respectively.
 For instance, we will give an example of two mapping classes (defining a mutant pair of fibered alternating links) that are not distinguished by the characteristic polynomial of their induced algebraic and geometric actions, but are distinguished by their Alexander and Teichm\"uller polynomials.

 The first explicit computations of Teichm\"uller polynomials were done case-by-case~\cite{McMullen:Poly, Hironaka:LT, AD10, KT11}.
-Recently, Lanneau and Valdez gave an algorithm computing the Teichm\"uller polynomials of braid monodromies using folding automata for train tracks~\cite{LV16}.
+More recently, Sun considered a special case of pseudo-Anosov maps arising from Penner's construction~\cite{Sun}, and Lanneau and Valdez gave an algorithm computing the Teichm\"uller polynomials of braid monodromies using folding automata for train tracks~\cite{LV16}.

 Our goal is to present an algorithm computing the Teichm\"uller polynomial for a large class of fibered alternating links.
 Their fiber surfaces are of genus greater than one and their monodromies are pseudo-Anosov products of multitwists, as in constructions developed by Thurston and Penner~\cite{Th, Pe}.